adarowski/adarowski.github.io/_posts/2016-02-24-retroactive-albums-of-the-year.markdown

 * **Travis** — *12 Memories*
 * **Yo La Tengo** — *Summer Sun*

-### Other Notable Releases

-* **Arcade Fire** — *Arcade Fire*
-* **Yo La Tengo** — *Today Is The Day*

 This year was also bit deeper with The Postal Service’s lone album *Give Up*, Mogwai’s relatively tame (but still incredible) *Happy Songs for Happy People*, and Mew’s dynamic *Frengers* leading the charge.
 Picking one for Album of the Year was very difficult and my choice is subject to change.
-Yo La Tengo released one of their better records and also put out the *Today is The Day* EP (with a magnificent reworking of the title track) while Arcade Fire burst onto the scene with their debut EP.
+Yo La Tengo released one of their better records and also put out the *Today is The Day* EP (with a magnificent reworking of the title track).

 ### 2003 Album of the Year